 Keep abreast of trends or new legislation in their industry and contact them to talk about how it may impact their business.
-If their management accounts show an increase or decline in activity, give them a call to discuss what's happening in their business and how you can help.
+If their quarterly BAS shows a spike or decline in activity, give them a call to discuss what's happening in their business and how you can help.